Hello, my name is Valentin, and I am a night owl.

 Ever since I was a teenager, I’ve always been struggling with my sleep schedule.
-I was one of those teenagers waking up around noon (sometimes later) and my parents would always storm in my room in attempt to wake me up and prevent me to be late for school again.
+I was one of those teenagers waking up around noon (sometimes later), and my parents would still storm in my room in an attempt to wake me up and prevent me from being late for school again.
 14 years later, this hasn’t changed.
 I am still struggling every single day to wake up on time for work or life events.

 I have asked many doctors about this, I have seen countless sleep specialists, but most of them would relate it to depression or anxiety.
 After a lot of research and discovering the U.B.C Centre for Complex Sleep Disorders, in Vancouver, British Colombia, I finally learned to accept it, embrace it and decided to talk about it more, hoping to raise awareness.

 Well first, take a look at this infographic to try to project yourself into my skin:

 There are multiple ways these conditions can affect my daily life.
 I talked about the physical symptoms above, but Circadian Sleep Disorders also affect psychologically in many ways.
 They are stressful in themselves and, moreover, people can have a misperception about them, leading to social misunderstandings.

 Maintaining a social life when you don’t know when you’ll be awake or asleep might be difficult.
 And it is.

 When I was a teenager, I was often considered a bad student, due to my tardiness.
 Despite having decent grades.